georgeflanagin/undeux2/README.md

 the half open interval `[0 ..
 1)`, where zero indicates that the file may not be removed, and values near 1 indicate that if you don't remove it fairly soon, WW III will break out somewhere near your disc drive[s].
-Most files are somewhere between.
+Fortunately, most files are somewhere between.

 To elaborate: